How to calculate your electricity bill

 Companies like Neurio, Curb and Sense have designed products that can connect to your home’s main electrical panel and recognize the unique electrical signatures of the appliances in your home.
 Each product works somewhat differently, but most allow you to view detailed breakdowns and analyses of energy usage using an app or web browser.

-This kind of information comes at a price, however ⏤ you should expect to pay a few hundred dollars for a system like this, and some require an electrician to install it at an additional cost.
+This kind of information comes at a price, however.
+You should expect to pay a few hundred dollars for a system like this, and some require an electrician to install it at an additional cost.

 There are some less expensive tech options.
 One is to use smart plugs, which are outlet adapters that can be controlled from anywhere using a mobile app.
 Some smart plugs ⏤ but not all ⏤ feature wattage monitoring that you can use to verify the wattages of appliances throughout your home and track the energy consumption of the ones you use most often.